Charles poses for selfies with Commonwealth Games athletes ahead of opening - NewsBreak

 He spent half an hour chatting with competitors, joking with members of the Australian team “all the rest are terrified of the Aussies”.

-The prince also raised smiles from the Rwanda squad, asking “accommodation good… food all right?”
+The Prince also raised smiles from the Rwanda squad, asking “accommodation good… food alright?”

+I bet they don't go to bed on time.Prince Charles, joking with Team Wales coach

 He quipped with a coach from Team Wales: “Do they listen to everything you say to them – I bet they don’t go to bed on time.”